ryman1/keeweb-wiki/Browser-AutoFill.md

 }
 ```

 Note the `path` property.
 Make sure the file exists there and is executable.
-On windows add `.exe` and don't forget about double slashes, for example, it can be something like:
+On Windows add `.exe` and don't forget about double slashes, for example, it can be something like:
 ```
     "path": "C:\\Program Files\\KeeWeb\\keeweb-native-messaging-host.exe"
 ```